KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 hand on top in center

-> "I reject the path of luxury and self indulgence"
+> "I reject the Path of Luxury and Self-Indulgence"

 `Belsaran` strips of gear, touches and feels the magic potential under his hand
 realizes he can "**detect magic**" with hand as supernatural ability